 Suited for beginners and those who need assistance in focusing.

-has shown that practising meditation over years can actually cause the grey matter in the brain to increase in area, so it is well worth finding a form of meditation that will help you persevere.
+Science has shown that practising meditation over years can cause the grey matter in the brain to increase in area, so it's well worth finding a form of meditation that will help you persevere.
 The focused meditation style concentrates on the senses.
-Visualisation is when you focus on a mental image of an object such as a light or a flower.
+Visualisation is when you focus on a mental image of an object, such as a light or a flower.
 This is a commonly used technique.
 Occasionally you may be asked to focus on other senses, like sound or touch.
 Other focus points include breathing and the flow of energy through your body.

 One of the best meditation styles for those who find silence distracting and find relaxation and peace in repetition.

 Mantra meditation has been practised for thousands of years.
-You chant or recite a mantra such as the mystical Sanskrit word “Om”- claimed to be the origin of all sound.
+You simply chant or recite a mantra such as the mystical Sanskrit word 'Om' – claimed to be the origin of all sound.
 Whether you whisper it mentally or chant aloud, repetition allows your mind to relax.
-Alternatively, you could choose an inspirational phrase that is personal to you.
+Alternatively, you could choose an inspirational phrase that's personal to you.
 Mantra meditation can be practised in a group or individually.

-May suit you if your mind becomes distracted when you are still.
+May suit you if your mind becomes distracted when you're still.
 Or if you sit at a desk all day and prefer to find tranquillity through action.